 The Port of Kalama and Cowlitz County are co-lead agencies for the State Environmental Policy Act (SEPA) process for this project.
 Under this process, possible environmental impacts that may result from the construction and operation of a proposed project are identified and studied.
 The Final Environmental Impact Statement (FEIS) for the project was released on September 30, 2016 and is available here.

-In November, 2017, The Port of Kalama filed an appeal of the Shoreline Hearings Board order on Motions for Partial Summary Judgment regarding the project.
 The Port and Northwest Innovation Works are also proceeding with additional environmental review of the greenhouse gas impact issue.
+The Draft Supplemental Environmental Impact Statement (DSEIS) is available here.

 Jun 7 2017 – Methanol plant gets key permit